 The reality is, Nancy’s website was at a high risk of attack from the start.
 Because plugins can contain vulnerabilities, the more plugins she installed, the higher that risk became.
 When her website had 6-10 plugins, it was twice as likely to be compromised than a website without plugins.
 But she kept adding more, and by the time she installed over 20 plugins, her website was 3 times more likely to be compromised than a website without plugins.
 On top of that, adding links to Facebook, LinkedIn, and Twitter made her website 4 times more likely to be compromised than websites that don’t link to all three social channels.
 While the plugins and social media links added features that made her website more appealing to her customers, they also made her website appealing to cybercriminals.

 If Nancy had known how likely her website was to be attacked, she would have done things differently.
-She didn’t realize cyberattacks were so common, or that the average website is attacked 59 times every day.
+She didn’t realize cyberattacks were so common, or that the average website is attacked multiple time every day.
 Website defacements are also common, making up 15 percent of malware infections!
 It’s no wonder Nancy’s website was affected!

 With plugin vulnerabilities creating opportunities for attacks to hit Nancy’s website, it was only a matter of time before something bad happened.